daniellromo/daniellromo/README.md

-# Welcome to Daniel Romo's GitHub Profile! 👋
+# Welcome to daniellromo's GitHub Profile! 👋

 ## About Me
 I'm Daniel Romo, a self-taught programmer with a passion for leveraging technology to solve real-world problems.
 With a background in Chemical Engineering and completion of the HyperionDev Software Engineering Bootcamp, I've transitioned into the world of software engineering to pursue my interests in AI, data-driven optimization, and more 🌱.